-Procurement - A cleaning contract to the value of €134,218 in 2019 was due for renewal in 2015.
+- Procurement A cleaning contract to the value of €117,898 in 2020 was due for renewal in 2015.
 The tender for the new contract was delayed due to the closure of the North Range for remediation works.
 These works have been further delayed and this has necessitated a re-working of the cleaning tender.
 The tender has been further delayed by the closure of the galleries, and by the uncertainty of new cleaning protocols that may be necessary to sanitise public areas.
-It is intended that the tender will be issued as soon as these uncertainties are resolved.
+It is intended that the tender will be issued during 2021. - Covid-19 The emergence of the coronavirus pandemic led to the galleries and grounds of IMMA being closed for extended periods during 2020.
+IMMA expanded its on-line offering in order to try to compensate for the lack of access to the museum.
+The closures had a severe impact on IMMA's commercial revenue with the cancellation of concerts and loss of retail and café income.
+The losses were mitigated by a reduction in operating costs and also by additional subvention from the Department.
+The disruption will continue to disrupt commercial activities and the Board with its Finance, Audit & Risk Committee continues to monitor all developments in order to manage resources in a sustainable manner.